TanakitkornK/Tachometer_Arduino/README.md

 **The device can work in 2 modes:**
 * Connected to a computer and display the RPM reading on the serial monitor
-* Used as a mobile device but this needs a powerbank and a LCD display
+* Used as a mobile device but this needs a power bank and a LCD display

 https://www.youtube.com/watch?v=_gb7JDY00mY